 When your dog is scared of the many things around him/her, even providing routine care for him/her can be a nightmarish endeavor.

-Getting your dog into your car can take a long time and you can call yourself lucky if he/she decides to cooperate at the veterinarian.
+Loading Fido in car can take a while and you’re lucky if he cooperates at the veterinarian.
 You may even find it tough to do something as simple trimming his/her nails.

 Being high-maintenance is one thing, but un-socialized puppies may turn into dogs who are nearly impossible to care for.